The Perils Of Carb Craving

 If you’re trying to overcome a sugar addiction, bringing it back in for a day isn’t going to sooth the cravings, it’s going to fan them up.

-The best diet is the one that lasts, and hunger can’t be the thing that continuously crops up.
+The best diet is the one that lasts, and hunger can’t be the thing that continually crops up.
 It has to be virtually eliminated from the day to day grind.

 When you try keto and inevitably arrive at the day where you start scratching your arms while picturing your favourite takeaway, there are four better options to pick from.